News

 Victoria

-Victoria’s circular economy plan states that all Victorian households will get access to four core waste and recycling services:
+Victoria’s circular economy plan states that all Victorian households will get access to four core standardised waste and recycling services with colour-coded bin lids.
+Victorian householders currently send 4 million tonnes of material to landfill each year.
+This new system will significantly reduce this unsustainable amount of waste.

 Western Australia